Norda Stelo: Real estate

 2011 Armatura award in the residential category « Résidentielle ».

-Real estate appraisal and assessment

 Transportation

 Quai de croisière, La Baie — Design of a cruise wharf capable of accommodating large ships like the Queen Mary 2.
 Made up of 8 mooring dolphins on pilings, this project also includes a floating platform that adjusts to the tide, pedestrian walkways and all wharf equipment required to accommodate these types of ships.

-2008 – won the "Award of Merit" from the Ordre des ingénieurs du Québec (OIQ).
+2008 – won the Award of Merit from the Ordre des ingénieurs du Québec (OIQ).